JulianTang2027/RecipeAI/README.md

 2. **Add Preferences**: Each diner enters their name, mood, cuisine preferences, budget, and travel distance
 3. **Lobby**: View all diners and their preferences in real-time
 4. **AI Summary**: GPT analyzes group preferences and provides personalized insights
-5. **Recommendations**: Get restaurant suggestions from Qloo API based on group preferences
+5. **Recommendations**: Get restaurant suggestions from Yelp API based on group preferences and location
 6. **Voting**: Vote on favorite restaurants and see results
 7. **Chat with AI**: Ask follow-up questions or request different suggestions

 ## Key Components

 - **Form Context**: Manages diner data across the application
-- **API Integration**: OpenAI GPT for summaries and chat, Qloo for restaurant recommendations
+- **API Integration**: OpenAI GPT for summaries and chat, Yelp for location-based restaurant recommendations
 - **Recommendation Engine**: Analyzes group preferences to suggest restaurants
 - **Responsive Design**: Works on desktop and mobile devices
 - **Modern UI**: Clean, intuitive interface with smooth animations